Mooven's General Terms

 - Mooven’s General Terms will commence on the date both you and Mooven have signed a Mooven Agreement and continue to apply for as long as Mooven provides Services to you.

-- The agreement will be made up of the following documents: An Order Form which describes the services that we will provide to you, and the Mooven General Terms, which together will be call the Agreement.
+- The agreement will be made up of the following documents: A Customer Agreement which describes the services that we will provide to you, and the Mooven General Terms, which together will be call the Agreement.
 If there is any conflict between any components of this Agreement.
-Then the following order of precedence will apply: first, the Order Form, then the General Terms.
+Then the following order of precedence will apply: first, the Customer Agreement, then the General Terms.

 - These Terms apply to you if you sign up for a free trial of Mooven's Service.

 - Capitalised terms used in these General Terms are defined in clause 13 of Mooven’s General Terms.

 - These General Terms do not create any rights or obligations except as part of such an Agreement.